pfefferf/ui5-nwabap-deployer/packages/ui5-task-nwabap-deployer/README.md

 ## Usage

-1. Define the dependency in `$yourapp/package.json`
+1. Define the dependency in `$yourapp/package.json`.
+Since UI5 tooling version 3.0 the `ui5.dependencies` setting is not required anymore.
 ```json
 ...
 "devDependencies": {